Four x Fab

 Upper Control Arms and Camber Bolts

 I will eventually be swapping out the UCA's, camber bolts, and bump stops.
 The alignment tech wasn't able to adjust the camber bolts due to the rust, so I'll probably need to cut them off in order to replace the UCA's.
-You can get about 2-2.5" of lift in the front without needing to get new UCA's, and after replacing the parts mentioned above, you can get another 1" or so.
-Be aware that the maxed out lift angled will be harder on the CV axle joints and you will wear them out faster.
-I always keep an extra front axle and tie-rod in the truck when going off-roading, and since both sides match, you only really need to carry one of each.
+You can get about 2-2.5" of lift in the front without needing to get new UCA's, and after replacing the parts mentioned above, you can get another .5-1" or so.
+Be aware that the maxed out lift angled will be harder on the CV axle joints and you could wear them out faster.

 The rear was lifted about 3", so there will be a little rake, until I get the 4x4parts.com UCA, and possibly the low profile bump stop, which should let me get about another 1/2" or so lift in the front.